Apostrophes Break SL Web Map

 According to these guidelines, only letters, numbers and spaces are allowed.
 Apparently, some individuals with the ability to create/rename region names have successfully gotten away by violating these guidelines (maybe these only count for mere, paying mortals) and managed to include hyphens and parentheses.
 Clearly, including an apostrophe was a bridge too far.

-If you want quick results, a renaming request through issuing a support ticket is probably the best option. '(Ahab's Haunt' to 'Ahabs Haunt'.)
+If you want 'quick' results, a renaming (e.g. 'Ahab's Haunt' to 'Ahabs Haunt') request through issuing a support ticket is probably the best option.
+Keep in mind there's a support ticket delay.

 If you want to keep the hyphen, you're in the hands of The Deciders, with, for now, an unknown outcome on an unknown timeline.